COVER OR REPAINT?

 Profiled Steel Repaint Guide

-There are many factors, which cause paint to decay and delaminate.
+There are many factors, which cause paint to deteriorate and delaminate.
 They include the intensity of sunlight, especially UV; the amount of rainfall and the time of wetness which particularly affects more permeable coatings and the quality of the pigmentation itself.
 Most paints must use primers to delay the onset of these effects.

 Caught in time, most profiled steel sheeting can be treated without replacement, and its protection indefinitely preserved by re-painting.